Running Doom on the PMR-171

 Controls

 Controls are partially implemented.
 The primary goal was getting Doom running on the display; full input mapping was not a priority.
-Both the body-mounted buttons and the hand microphone’s number pad are functional for basic gameplay.
+Basic input from the front panel buttons and the hand microphone’s keypad is working, but neither is really implemented for gameplay.
 Complete keypad coverage is still in progress.

 Results